Energy in Denmark: Electricity

-The electricity sector relies mainly on renewable energy.
-80% of the electricity produced in the country came from renewables: 57% from wind power, 20% from biomass and other combustible renewables, and 3% from solar power.

-Other sources of electricity produced domestically were: coal (10.5%), natural gas (6%), oil (under 1%) and other combustibles (2.5%).

-Denmark is a net importer of electricity; domestic electricity production was equal to 83% of the consumption, and net imports were 17% of the consumption.
+In 2022, Denmark produced 35 Terawatt-hours (TWh) of electricity, with renewable sources representing about 83.3% of total electricity generation.
+Wind energy led this segment, accounting for 54%, while bioenergy and waste contributed 23%, and solar energy added 6.3%.
+The rest of the electricity generation came from non-renewable sources: coal at 13%, natural gas at 2.9%, and oil at 0.9%.Denmark is a net importer of electricity; domestic electricity production was equal to 83% of the consumption, and net imports were 17% of the consumption.
 Imported electricity is also mostly low-carbon, although from different sources than domestic production: for example, the country imports hydroelectricity from Norway, and hydroelectricity and nuclear power (with other sources possibly in the mix) from Sweden.

-Almost no hydro and no nuclear power is produced domestically, and other countries' hydro, thermal and wind/solar power is used for buffering Denmark's renewable generation.
-The average consumption of electricity per person was 0.8 GWh less than EU 15 average in 2008.
-Denmark invested in the wind power development in the 1970s and has been the top wind power country of the world ever since.
-Danish consumption of wind electricity has been highest in the world per person: 1,218 kWh in 2009.
-Denmark produced more wind power per person in 2009 than Spain or the UK produced nuclear power.

 Denmark has average electricity costs (including about DKK 5 billion in costs for cleaner energy) in EU for industries at 9 eurocent/kWh, but general taxes increase the household price to the highest in Europe at 31 eurocent/kWh.

 Transmission costs are around 1c/kWh, and support regimes cost 21/2 c/kWh in 2014.